VarunVankineni/leetcode-anki-apkg/README.md

 # leetcode-anki-apkg
-All Leetcode Questions and Answers in Anki Flashcard style
+All 3000+ Leetcode Questions and Answers in Anki Flashcards

 ### Usage
 1. Download `LeetcodeAll.apkg` file